BSidesPDX/bsidespdx.org/events/2018/contests_and_events.md

 SOUNDS COOL!
 WHERE DO I SIGN UP?
 Click [HERE](https://goo.gl/forms/2b3ZSkdvvLwebiJn2) for the qualifier!
 (That link also points you to past shows if you want to see real examples of the game.)

+<a name="Backpack Drive"></a>

+## BSidesPDX Backpack Drive for Foster Youth

+Everyday 1,200 kids enter the foster system in the United States.
+Making a bad day worse they often have only a few minutes to gather anything and everything of value to them before being shipped off to strangers.
+While the foster system is now aware of the trauma and stigma that comes from using trash bags, oftentimes they don’t have other options.

+Most people in tech have a thing for bags and backpacks.
+They tend to clutter our shelves, often stuffed inside each other like Russian nesting dolls.
+Let’s do something great and try to make this awful experience for them a little bit better.

+If you are able to, come and donate a bag and we will ensure it reaches the right place!
+Bins will be placed in the event room for easy drop off.

 <a name="Pascal"></a>

 ## Friday Evening Party at PASCAL - 1900 - END